 What are the things that will probably cause most problems during your relocation?
 For some, this is packing!
 It is often long and exhausting and takes a lot of energy.
 For others, it is hunting for reliable moving companies.
-But once you are working with Number 1 Movers, you don’t need to worry about that either.
+But once you are working with Number 1 Van Lines, you don’t need to worry about that either.
 Then, there is logistics – but again, once you are working with professionals, you do not even need to worry about it!
 However, there is a hidden volcano of stress just waiting to erupt – and it’s your kids!
 Moving is already very stressful for you, but would you believe us that it can be even worse for them?
 In order to calm them down and try to solve this “issue”, you should try to have fun when moving with kids.
 Find out how to do it in this article!

 Understand why your kids are under stress